-The Lake Worth Lagoon (Lagoon) is an estuary that has suffered the extensive loss of estuarine habitats and degraded water quality due to human development activities over the past century.
-Approximately 87% of the Lagoon's shoreline is developed with seawalls associated with private residences and businesses (PBCERM 2010).
-In an effort to regain valuable lost estuarine habitats, Palm Beach County Department of Environmental Resources Management (PBC ERM) has constructed 12 habitat restoration projects in the Lake Worth Lagoon from 2008 to 2013.
-These projects have restored 14 acres of oyster, 41 acres of mangrove/spartina, 11 acres of seagrass, and 5 acres of artificial reef fisheries habitats (PBC ERM 2010).
-While it is assumed that these projects are providing a fisheries benefit to the Lagoon, there are no fish community monitoring programs in place to monitor fisheries utilization of these restoration sites and their restored habitats.
+The Lake Worth Lagoon (Lagoon) is an estuary that has suffered extensive loss of estuarine habitats and degraded water quality due to human development activities over the past century.
+Seawalls associated with private residences and businesses have replaced approximately 87% of the Lagoon's shoreline (PBCERM 2010).
+In an effort to regain valuable lost estuarine habitats, Palm Beach County Department of Environmental Resources Management (PBCERM) and its partners have construction over 49 restoration and water quality improvement projects to create and restore mangrove, salt marsh, maritime hammock, seagrass, oyster and artificial reef habitats.
+While these projects may provide fisheries benefit to the Lagoon there have been no long-term fish community monitoring programs in place to assess fisheries utilization of these restored habitats.

-This project is designed to assess fish species presence in and utilization of specific restored habitats in the central Lake Worth Lagoon.
-Monitoring will include the 13 acre Grassy Flats restoration site, the 20 acre Snook Islands restoration site, and a control area that includes habitats similar to pre-restoration habitats at Grassy Flats.
+While it has been assumed that the restoration of estuarine habitats have provided a fisheries benefit to the Lagoon, there have been no long-term fish community monitoring programs in place to monitor fisheries utilization of these restoration sites and their restored habitats.
+This project has been designed to assess fish species presence in, and utilization of specific restored habitats in the central Lake Worth Lagoon and to collect baseline data from the Munyon and Singer Islands area.
+Monitoring will include the Grassy Flats restoration site, Snook Islands restoration site, a control area that includes habitats similar to pre-restoration habitats at Grassy Flats, and the Munyon Island, Munyon Cove and Singer Island area (northern Lake Worth Lagoon).

 Grassy Flats is a mangrove, seagrass, salt marsh, and oyster reef restoration project.
-FWC, a project partner, was awarded a USFWS National Coastal Wetlands Conservation Grant program grant (\$777,000) to contribute to the project.
+The Florida Fish and Wildlife Conservation Commission (FWC), a project partner, was awarded a USFWS National Coastal Wetlands Conservation Grant program grant (\$777,000) to contribute to the project.
 The project site, prior to project construction, had a "muck" bottom that is of limited habitat value to most fish species.
-The Grassy Flats project is currently under construction.
+The Grassy Flats projectwas completed in 2015.

-Snook Islands is a 20 acre seagrass, mangrove, and oyster restoration site that was built in 2005.
-There were no oyster or seagrass resources in the project area pre-construction.
-The site now provides 45 acres of Johnson seagrass habitat, and 2.2 acres of limestone reefs that support oysters.
-No fisheries data have been collected at or near this project site, however, recreational and charter fishermen report that they now frequently catch redfish, snook, and other desirable species in the restored seagrass beds within and around the project.
-This area was chosen because it was constructed 9 years ago and is a good example of an established restoration site with ecologically mature habitats.
+Snook Islands is a 100 acre seagrass, mangrove, and oyster restoration site that was built in 2005.
+There were no oyster or seagrass resources in the project area prior to construction.
+The site now provides over 40 acres of shallow sub-tidal habitats to promote seagrass colonization (including Johnson seagrass), and 2.2 acres of limestone reefs that support oysters.
+Prior to the recent restoration monitoring (Markwith et al. 2015; Paperno, 2016), there was no fisheries data collected at or near this project site, however, recreational and charter fishermen report that they now frequently catch redfish, snook, and other desirable species in the restored seagrass beds within and around the project.
+This area was chosen because it was constructed 11 years ago and is a good example of an established restoration site with ecologically mature habitats.

-The "control" area for this monitoring consists of natural seagrass beds and "mucky" bottom areas consistent with the habitats in the vicinities of Grassy Flats and Snook Islands pre-construction.
+The "control" area for this monitoring does not represent a true experimental control, rather it reflects an area composed of natural seagrass beds and "mucky" bottom areas consistent with the habitats in the vicinities of Grassy Flats and Snook Islands pre-construction.